Winners of the Ig® Nobel Prize

 The 2006 Ig Nobel Prize Winners

-The 2006 Ig Nobel Prize winners were awarded on Thursday night, October 5, at the 16th First Annual Ig Nobel Prize Ceremony, at Harvard's Sanders Theatre.
-You can watch archived video of the ceremony.
+The 2006 Ig Nobel Prizes were awarded on Thursday night, October 5th, 2006 at the 16th First Annual Ig Nobel Prize Ceremony, at Harvard's Sanders Theatre.
+The ceremony was webcast live.
+You can watch the video on our youTube Channel.

 WHO ATTENDED THE IG NOBEL PRIZE CEREMONY: Ivan Schwab

 Scarabaeus cristatus Fab (Coleoptera-Scarabaeidae) from Kuwait," Wasmia Al-Houty and Faten Al-Musalam,